A9ine/Social-To-Do/README.md

     pip3 install flask
     ```
 3. **Setting Up the Database**:
-    Before running the application for the first time, ensure the SQLite database `pointsTracker.sqlite` is set up and the `transactions` table is created.
-Do so with:
+    Before running the application for the first time, ensure the SQLite database `social-to-do.sqlite` is set up is created.
+    * Make sure you are in the api directory
     ```
     python3 database/db.py
     ```